-We have audited the accompanying Balance Sheets of the Defense Contract Audit Agency (DCAA) as of September 30, 2010, and the related Statements of Net Cost, Changes in Net Position and Combined Statements of Budgetary Resources for the year then ended (hereinafter referred to as financial statements).
+We have audited the accompanying Balance Sheets of the Defense Contract Audit Agency (DCAA) as of September 30, 2012 and 2011, and the related Statements of Net Cost, Changes in Net Position and Combined Statements of Budgetary Resources for the year then ended (hereinafter referred to as financial statements).
 The objective of our audit was to express an opinion on the fair presentation of these financial statements.
-In connection with our fiscal year 2010 audit, we also considered DCAA's internal control over financial reporting and tested DCAA's compliance with certain provisions of applicable laws and regulations that could have a direct and material effect on these financial statements.
-The financial statements of DCAA as of September 30, 2009, were audited by other auditors whose report dated November 9, 2009, expressed an unqualified opinion on those statements.
+In connection with our fiscal year 2012 audit, we also considered DCAA's internal control over financial reporting and tested DCAA's compliance with certain provisions of applicable laws and regulations that could have a direct and material effect on these financial statements.